 CentralReach Customer Sales Executive

-Janice McNeill, MS, BCBA, LABA, entered the field of Applied Behavior Analysis in 2008.
+Janice McNeill, MS, BCBA, LABA, entered the field of Behavior Analysis in 2008.
 Her unique experience in business operations prior to becoming a BCBA enabled her to work at a leadership level in ABA, working in both clinical and operational roles.
 She joined CentralReach in 2019 to contribute on a larger scale, and has consulted with hundreds of start-ups to enterprise-level ABA businesses on day-to-day practice management, service delivery models, expansions, systems analysis, operational efficiency, effective clinical supervision, internal development of RBTs to produce more BCBAs, recruitment and retention strategies, and leadership development.